MatthiasPeltzer/vidply/docs/BUILD.md

 | vidply.min.css | ~12 KB | ~3 KB |
 | **Total** | ~62 KB | ~18 KB |

+**Note:** Actual file sizes may vary depending on the version and features included.
+These are approximate values for the production builds.

 ## Build Scripts Explained

 ### build/build.js